 How much is the fee for counselling if someone does not qualify to be subsidized?

-We have a sliding fee scale that is based on a client’s total family income as well as the number of dependents that they have.
+We have a sliding fee scale that is based on a client’s total household income as well as the number of dependents that they have.
 Most of the clients we see are either fully or partially subsidized.
 If a client is not subsidized, the full fee ranges from $125 to $150 per 60-minute session.
 If the client has booked a 90-minute session, the fee they will pay will be 1.5 times the 60-minute session fee.

 Do you treat other conditions besides trauma?